MicrosoftDocs/azure-ai-docs/articles/search/search-security-network-security-perimiter.md

 Network security perimeter supports two types of inbound access rules:

-* IP Address Ranges.
+* IP address ranges.
 IP addresses or ranges must be in the Classless Inter-Domain Routing (CIDR) format.
 An example of CIDR notation is 8.8.8.0/24, which represents the IPs that range from 8.8.8.0 to 8.8.8.255.
-This type of rule allows inbound from any IP address in the range is allowed.
+This type of rule allows inbound requests from any IP address within the range.

 * Subscriptions.
 This type of rule allows inbound access authenticated using any managed identity from the subscription.

 To add an inbound access rule in the portal: